1.1 Race organisation

 2. Entry pre-requisite

-2.1 To be able to participate in ÖTILLÖ SWIMRUN WORLD SERIES you have to race in a team consisting of two persons that are at least 18 years old and able to swim.
+2.1 To be able to participate in an ÖTILLÖ SWIMRUN race you have to be at least 18 years old and able to swim.

-2.2 Each team member needs to have a valid insurance for competing in swimrun
+2.2 You need to have a valid insurance for competing in swimrun.

 2.3 Your application is final.
 No entry fee will be reimbursed by the Race Organisation.

 2.4 It is allowed to change one team member of the same gender.